SebastianUA/terraform/consul/examples/consul_license/README.md

-# Work with Consule lisense via terraform
+# Work with AWS CONSUL_LICENSE via terraform

 A terraform module for making CONSUL_LICENSE.